Tower block: Ireland

-Tower blocks in Northern Ireland were never built to the frequency as in cities on the island of Great Britain, but taller high rises are generally more common than in the Republic of Ireland.
-Most tower blocks and flat complexes are found in Belfast although many of these have been demolished since the 1990s and replaced with traditional public housing units.
-The mid-rise Divis flats complex in west Belfast was built in between 1968 and 1972.
-It was demolished in the early 1990s as the residents demanded new houses due to mounting problems with the flats.
+Tower blocks in Northern Ireland were never built to the frequency as in cities on the island of Great Britain, but taller high-rises are generally more common than in the Republic of Ireland.
+Most tower blocks and flat complexes are found in Belfast, although many of these have been demolished since the 1990s and replaced with traditional public housing units.
+The mid-rise Divis flats complex in west Belfast was built between 1968 and 1972.
+It was demolished in the early 1990s after the residents demanded new houses due to mounting problems with their flats.
 Divis Tower, built separately in 1966, still stands, however; and in 2007 work began to convert the former British Army base at the top two floors into new dwellings.
 Divis Tower was for several decades Ireland's tallest residential building, having since being surpassed by the privately owned Obel Tower in the city centre.
 In the north of the city, the iconic seven-tower complex in the New Lodge remains, although so too the problems that residents face, such as poor piping and limited sanitation.
-Farther north, the four tower blocks in Rathcoole dominate the local skyline, while in south Belfast, the tower blocks in Seymour Hill, Belvoir & Finaghy remain standing.
+Farther north, the four tower blocks in Rathcoole dominate the local skyline, while in south Belfast, the tower blocks in Seymour Hill, Belvoir and Finaghy remain standing.

-Most of the aforementioned high rise flats in the city were built by the Northern Ireland Housing Trust (NIHT) as part of overspill housing schemes, the first such development being the pair of point blocks in East Belfast's Cregagh estate.
+Most of the aforementioned high-rise flats in the city were built by the Northern Ireland Housing Trust (NIHT) as part of overspill housing schemes, the first such development being the pair of point blocks in East Belfast's Cregagh estate.
 These eleven-story towers were completed in 1961 and were the first tall council housing blocks on the island of Ireland.
 The NIHT also designed the inner city Divis Flats complex.
-The six to eight story deck access flats that comprised most of the Divis estate were of poor build quality and were all demolished by the early 1990s.
+The six-to-eight-storey deck-access flats that comprised most of the Divis estate were of poor build quality and were all demolished by the early 1990s.
 Similar slab blocks were built by the NIHT in East Belfast (Tullycarnet) and Derry's Bogside area, all four of which have been demolished.

 Belfast Corporation constructed seven tower blocks on the former Victoria Barracks site in the New Lodge district.
-While the Corporation built some mid-rise flats as part of slum clearance schemes (most notably the now demolished Unity Flats and the 'Weetabix Flats in the Shankill area), New Lodge would be their only high rise project in the inner city with three more in outlying areas of the city during the 1960s, two being in Mount Vernon in North Belfast and one being in the Clarawood estate, East Belfast.
+While the Corporation built some mid-rise flats as part of slum clearance schemes (most notably the now demolished Unity Flats and the Weetabix Flats in the Shankill area), New Lodge was its only high-rise project in the inner city; there were three more in outlying areas of the city during the 1960s, two being in Mount Vernon in North Belfast and one being in the Clarawood estate, East Belfast.
 The Royal Hospital built three thirteen-story towers for use as staff accommodation, prominently located adjacent to the M2 Motorway at Broadway.
-Belfast City Hospital also constructed a high rise slab block which since privatisation has been named Bradbury Court, formerly known as Erskine House.
-Queens University Belfast built several eleven storey towers at their Queens Elms student accommodation.
+Belfast City Hospital also constructed a high-rise slab block which since privatisation has been named Bradbury Court, formerly known as Erskine House.
+Queens University Belfast built several eleven storey towers at its Queens Elms student accommodation.
 Of the three sixteen-story point blocks of Larne Borough Council in the late 1960s, only one remains.